-- Lisa Bird-Wilson is a Metis writer from Saskatchewan whose short fiction has appeared in a number of literary magazines including Grain, Prairie Fire, The Dalhousie Review, and Geist as well as in an anthology of Aboriginal love stories called Zaagidiwin is a Many Slendoured Thing.
+- Lisa Bird-Wilson is a Métis writer from Saskatchewan whose writing has appeared in a number of literary magazines and anthologies, including Grain, Prairie Fire, The Dalhousie Review, kimiwan, and Cîhcêwêsin.
+In 2013 Bird-Wilson’s book, Just Pretending, was published to glowing reviews.

 “…Wilson hides nothing.
 Her language is precise and minimalistic.
 That is not to say her writing is simple.
 Her words are expertly crafted, poetic even.
 Bird-Wilson speaks with an inviting voice, drawing us into each tale.”

 -Devin Pacholik, Pages and Patches

 “…Bird-Wilson's collection is simply confident and abiding in its Métis outlook and identity.
 What many of her characters are looking for is who they are.
 Bird-Wilson's stories say, astum, listen.”

 -Bill Robertson, The StarPhoenix

 “The stories in Métis writer Lisa Bird-Wilson's short story collection, Just Pretending, are searing portraits of life on the margins of family and of society in general, and the book is a remarkable literary debut.”

 In 2014 Bird-Wilson won several Saskatchewan Book Awards for her book, Just Pretending, including the prized University of Regina Book of the Year Award, the Rasmussen, Rasmussen & Charowsky Aboriginal Peoples’ Writing Award, and the SaskPower Fiction Award.
 Publisher Coteau Books also received the Aboriginal People’s Publishing Award for Bird-Wilson’s book.
 Just Pretending was subsequently shortlisted for the Danuta Gleed Literary Award.

 Award winning author Richard VanCamp says: